-Notes and accounts receivable - trade are operating receivables that are exposed to credit risk of customers.
+Notes and accounts receivable - trade, and electronically recorded monetary claims, are operating receivables that are exposed to credit risk of customers.
 With regard to this risk, the NOK Group adopts a system to manage due dates and balance of individual business partners and ascertain the credit status of principal business partners semiannually in accordance with the credit management regulations of the NOK Group.